Quick Verdict

 For users who value the branding and aesthetic, potentially.
 For users focused on active performance per dollar, cheaper routes exist.

-Mostly yes.
+It depends on the product and the person.
 Watermelon Glow and Plum Plump are gentler; Pineapple-C has AHAs that can be too strong.
-For rosacea, LRP Toleriane is safer.
+For rosacea-prone skin, patch test carefully and compare with low-irritant basics like LRP Toleriane.

 Avocado Melt Retinol Sleeping Mask is the most differentiated product with no perfect dupe.
 The rest have cheaper Ordinary alternatives.